Colorful illustration of AI vocabulary and language concepts

 Turing Test

 The Turing test is a 1950 thought experiment where a machine is considered "intelligent" if a human can't reliably tell they're talking to a machine.
-Modern LLMs routinely pass casual versions of it, which is why the test feels less meaningful than it used to.

 Keeping Up